casper-ecosystem/authorization-keys-example/tutorial/TUTORIAL.md

     .expect_success();
 ```

-Since the deploy threshold is now 2, the installer deploy is signed with the default account address and with `account_addr_1`. <!-- TODO link to integration_tests.rs#L191 -->
+Since the deploy threshold is now 2, the installer deploy is signed with the default account hash and with `account_addr_1`. <!-- TODO link to integration_tests.rs#L191 -->

 ```rust
 let session_code = PathBuf::from(CONTRACT_WASM);